RustFestEU/blog.rustfest.eu/_posts/2016-09-11-Transportation-at-the-Conference.md

 You can use Google Maps or the [BVG](http://www.bvg.de/de/Fahrinfo/Jederzeit-mobil) app to plan your trips. **With one important note: The U1 is currently down.** Please keep this in mind when referring to Google Maps.

 We suggest reviewing the [BVG Tickets page](https://shop.bvg.de/index.php/tickets) for your planning.
 We suggest getting getting the [**Day Ticket Berlin AB**](https://shop.bvg.de/index.php/product/235/show/0/0/0/0/buy) each day.
-The total cost for both says is 14 Euro and means you can travel the whole day both days.
+The total cost for both days is 14 Euro and means you can travel the whole day both days.

 Here are some good trip plans between venues: